 Meat Filling

-Vegetables: Our veggie blend is made up of a mix of white onion, carrot, celery, and frozen peas.
+- Vegetables: A mix of white onion, carrot, celery, and frozen peas.
 If you like, feel free to play around with other veggies too!
-Try frozen corn, frozen green beans, frozen mixed veggies, mushrooms, or bell pepper.
+Try frozen corn, frozen green beans, frozen mixed veggies, mushrooms, or bell peppers.

-Tomato Paste: Tomato paste adds flavor depth and richness to the filling.
+- Tomato Paste: Tomato paste adds flavor depth and richness to the filling.
+Do not skip or substitute.

-Parmesan Cheese: Cheese is optional, but does add a delicious salty flavor to the potatoes.
+- Parmesan Cheese: Cheese is optional, but it does add a delicious, salty flavor to the potatoes.

 ⏲️How to Make Shepherd's Pie Gluten Free